 Thanks for your Electrical Repair question Joe.

-What To Do About a Tripping GFI For a Refrigerator or Freezer
+How to Fix a Tripping GFI for a Refrigerator or Freezer

 Skill Level: Intermediate to Advanced, best wired by a licensed electrician.